groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/audio.md

 }
 ```

-Put it simply - you install audio processing library, impement `IAudioConnector` which links `GroupDocs.Conversion` with audio processing library, load an audio file into `Converter` providing the `IAudioConnector` instance, select desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you install audio processing library, implement `IAudioConnector` which links `GroupDocs.Conversion` with audio processing library, load an audio file into `Converter` providing the `IAudioConnector` instance, select desired output format and all the rest will be done by **GroupDocs.Conversion**.

 {{< alert style="info" >}}
 For more available conversions and formats compatibility check [supported file formats]({{< ref "conversion/net/getting-started/supported-document-formats.md" >}}).